OrionCraftMC/SprawlKt/README.md

         emptyList()
     )

-    // Or if you prefer, you can use the `Stretch` class to also create new nodes. val node = Stretch.newNode(
+    // Or if you prefer, you can use the `Sprawl` class to also create new nodes. val node = Sprawl.newNode(
         Style(
             size = Size(StretchDimension.Points(100f), StretchDimension.Points(100f)),
         ),
         listOf(child)
     )

-    val layout = Stretch.computeLayout(node, Size.undefinedNumber())
+    val layout = Sprawl.computeLayout(node, Size.undefinedNumber())

     println(layout)
 }